krlan2789/express-ws-app/README.md

    $ npm start
    ```

-4. Open browesr use websocket tester tools, then fill in the url with `ws://localhost:8765?token=user_token`.
+4. Open browser, use websocket tester tools, then fill in the url with `ws://localhost:8765?token=user_token`.